VincentSheehan22/UCDPA_vincentsheehan/README.md

 ## NHL Stats API
-Dataset collection via API was explored, an API was to be available, but not well documented
+Dataset collection via API was explored.
+An API was found to be available, but not well documented.

 * https://statsapi.web.nhl.com/api/v1/
 * https://statsapi.web.nhl.com/api/v1/teams